nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ### A Few important things to remember before, during and after driver development

 * Before writing a driver, make sure you have the needed software and/or hardware.
-* Be sure to study protocols and API's used by a speech synthesizer or a braille display (this is more so for braille displays which may implement different protocols).
+* Be sure to study protocols and APIs used by a speech synthesizer or a braille display (this is more so for braille displays which may implement different protocols).
 * Make sure you know how to communicate with your equipment or software - ports, USB IDs, Bluetooth addresses, serial port settings, DLLs and so on.
 * Work with another person who happens to use the equipment or software you are writing driver(s) for.